Conal2023/LoveFlowers1.1/TESTING.md

 | 404 Page |  Goes to 404 Page | Add "/chicken" to end of site url | Brings the user to the 404 Page |     Pass     |

+#### How to use Strip test card

+For interactive testing, use a card number such as 4242 4242 4242 4242.
+You can input this number in the Dashboard or any payment form.

+- Choose a valid future expiration date, such as 12/25.
+- Enter any three-digit CVC.
+- Fill in the other form fields with any values you prefer.

+To find out more visit [Stripe site](https://stripe.com/docs/testing#testing-interactively)

 ## Bugs